xXleowXx/gitlab-charts/doc/advanced/geo/index.md

    Ensure that the contents of `~gitlab-psql/data/server.crt` on the **primary** node match the contents of `~gitlab-psql/.postgresql/root.crt` on the **secondary** node.

-1. Reconfigure again, which will configured the Foreign Data Wrapper support.
+1. Reconfigure again, which will configure the Foreign Data Wrapper support.

    ```sh
    gitlab-ctl reconfigure